Fluffernuttersandwich/Smorgasbord/README.md

 **Where _to_ store Mods, Modding Applications, folder paths, and folders instead:**

 **Dedicated drive:**
-Ideally, you have a separate hard drive for Modding.
+Ideally, you have a separate SSD for Modding.
 If so, consider storing your mods on that drive to maximize space and avoid potential conflicts with your system files.
 If you have a spare drive (like a D Drive), store Mod Applications, file paths, and folders there!!!
 This is best practice for modding any game!